-When most people sit down to write their life stories, they often don’t consider various literary elements.
-After all, isn’t the book just going to be a series of events that happened in real life?
+When most people sit down to write their life story, they usually don’t contemplate literary elements.
+After all, isn’t a memoir simply a series of events that happened in real life?
 While that’s true, you still need to follow the rules of writing.
 You must find a theme for your memoir.
 This theme is the fundamental idea that ties your story together.

 Over the years, I’ve discovered several approaches that might help you find your theme:

 Overcoming obstacles to win against all odds is a favorite theme in books and film.
 Most memoirs involve a triumphant victory over a major life hurdle.
 This makes for a great theme because the readers can root for you while identifying with the theme as it relates to their own life.

 Perhaps you battled a major illness and came out the other side healthy.
 Or maybe you had a particularly challenging childhood and found success through forgiveness.
 Through sharing your experiences and achievements, you can inspire others to take action and make changes in their lives for the better.

 Your readers might identify with the life lessons you have learned along the road to success.
 As you write your memoir, you’ll probably reveal a few personal imperfections along the way.
 If these flaws resolve as your story unfolds, these could become a powerful theme for your memoir.

 For instance, one client of mine realized she’d been a little too trusting of unsavory characters and learned to stand on her own two feet by the end of her book.
 Other themes that might come from life lessons could include realizing that complacency won’t help you achieve your goals or that sometimes you need to face evil head-on to survive.

 A writing mentor once advised me to answer the question What is my story about? before beginning the outlining phase.
 This direction was incredibly helpful to me as a budding writer because it pointed me in the direction of a good theme for my book.